cneira/nomad-zones-driver/README.md

  TODO:
 -------

-* Add brands LX and bhyve.
+* Add brands bhyve and kvm.
 * Test all zone properties.